Kharkhul: Background

 At the beginning of the 17th century, the Oirat tribes were roaming the pastureland between the Irtysh and the Ili rivers.
-They were pressured to migrate west to that area from their home in the Altai Mountains by Ubasi Khun Tayishi who was expanding his state by robbing the Oirats of their valuable pastures.
+They were pressured to migrate west to that area from their home in the Altai Mountains by Ubashi Khong Tayiji who was expanding his state by robbing the Oirats of their valuable pastures.

 During this era, the Oirat tribes were fragmented along traditional tribal divisions, viz., Choros, Dörbet, Torghut, Khoshut, Khoit, etc. Each tribe had its own hereditary ruler.
 The tribes constantly competed against each other, profiting at the others' expense, while seeking to maintain their independence.
-This disunity had plagued the Oirats for 150 years, since the dissolution of the Dörben Oirat state after the murder of Esen Tayishi in 1454, and made them an easy opponent for Ubasi Khun Tayishi.
+This disunity had plagued the Oirats for 150 years, since the dissolution of the Dörben Oirat state after the murder of Esen Taishi in 1454, and made them an easy opponent for Ubashi Khong Tayiji.

 Life

-Around 1600, Kharkhul succeeded his father, Bulai (or Abuda Ablai Tayishi) as tayishi of the Choros tribe.
+Around 1600, Khara Khula succeeded his father, Bulai (or Abuda Ablai Taishi) as tayishi of the Choros tribe.
 Although his birth name was "Khutugaitu", his father nicknamed him Khara Khula, the name historians use to identify him.
 The name describes a lion-like, dark-colored animal from the Altai Mountains that Khutugaitu supposedly killed.

-As tayishi of the dominant Oirat tribe, Khara Khula emerged from his base in the upper Irtysh river and Tarbagatai Mountains region to take up the cause of the unorganized and confused Oirat tribes in their war against Ubasi Khun Tayishi.
-In so doing, Kharkhul's objective was to establish the political and military unity that his ancestor Esen Tayishi once demanded from the Oirat princes and, in the process, forge a new state.
+As taishi of the dominant Oirat tribe, Khara Khula emerged from his base in the upper Irtysh river and Tarbagatai Mountains region to take up the cause of the unorganized and confused Oirat tribes in their war against Ubashi Khong Tayiji.
+In so doing, Khara Khula's objective was to establish the political and military unity that his ancestor Esen Taishi once demanded from the Oirat princes and, in the process, forge a new state.

-Early in his reign in 1606, Kharkhul unified and prepared the Oirat tribes for battle.
+Early in his reign in 1606, Khara Khula unified and prepared the Oirat tribes for battle.
 In 1608, the Oirat forces defeated the Kazakhs to their west.
-By 1609, Khara Khula won a decisive victory against Ubasi Khun Tayishi, forcing the Altan Khanate to withdraw from Oirat territory in the Kobdo region of present-day northwest Mongolia.
+By 1609, Khara Khula won a decisive victory against Ubashi Khong Tayiji, forcing the Altan Khanate to withdraw from Oirat territory in the Kobdo region of present-day northwest Mongolia.
 But the unity would soon dissolve after the victory, as some Oirat princes, no longer fearing the Ubasi Khun Tayishi, resumed their traditional nomadic ways, favoring independence over centralization.

 The string of victories emboldened Khara Khula to take control of the salt mines near the Russian outpost at Tara in 1610 and demand a fee in exchange for the salt from the neighboring Cossacks and Siberian nomads.
 The Cossacks chose instead to retaliate, attacking the Oirats.
 The clashes continued until 1613, when Russian settlers discovered an alternative source of salt at Lake Yamysh.
 But this lake was located in Dzungar territory and would be the source of clashes between the Cossacks and the Oirats over the next 20 years.